ton-connect/sdk/packages/ui/README.md

 # TON Connect UI

-⚠️ **API is work in progress right now.
-Don't use this package in production.**

 TonConnect UI is a UI kit for TonConnect SDK.
 Use it to connect your app to TON wallets via TonConnect protocol.

 If you use React for your dapp, take a look at [TonConnect UI React kit](https://github.com/ton-connect/sdk/tree/main/packages/ui-react).